ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 The question of direction of the mesoscale energy cascade has remained an unsettled debate for a long time [@vallgren_possible_2011-1], however today one can say the majority of results tend to favour the forward-cascade hypothesis.

-### Outlook

-Atmospheric turbulence is characterized by a huge scale separation of fluid motion, ranging from the order of a hundred metres to several thousands of kilometres.
-The knowledge of how energy is distributed across such scales in the atmosphere and what kind of interactions leads to the energy cascade between large and small scales is essential to improve our general circulation models (GCM) while also recognizing the limits of predictability [see
-@lorenz_predictability_1969;@vallis_atmospheric_2017 pp. 433--447].